 Where did this approach come from?

-Would you call his approach to periodisation linear or block?
+Would you call his approach to periodization linear or block?

-Can you run through how you prepare an athlete’s periodisation for their season?
+Can you run through how you prepare an athlete’s periodization for their season?

 How do you get this across to your athletes?

-What other types of periodisation are you familiar with?
+What other types of periodization are you familiar with?

 How do you train cyclists that have 8-12 hours per week to train?
 What elements do you focus on?